Lspci: hwinfo

 hwinfo is for all the hardware.
 Hwinfo output reports for various computer models are collected in a public GitHub repository.

 lshw

 lshw is a subset of what hwinfo presents.

 Other platforms

 The equivalent command for FreeBSD is pciconf -l. pciconf can also perform other functions such as reading and writing PCI registers.
 For more information, see the man page.

 The HWiNFO tool, which is not related to the hwinfo tool mentioned above, can be downloaded in binary form at no cost.
-It is claimed to be a "system information and diagnostics comprehensive hardware analysis, monitoring and reporting for Windows and DOS".
+It is claimed to be a "Comprehensive Hardware Analysis, Monitoring and Reporting for Windows and DOS".